Basics Marketing Communications & Fundamentals Every Business Should be Using

 - Social channels such as Facebook, Instagram, or Pinterest

-Place Questions to Ask Yourself
+Place Questions to Ask Yourself:

-Promotion
+4. Promotion

-Jim Blyth explains promotion as “the marketing communications used to make the offer known to potential customers and persuade them to investigate it further.”
-In short, it is the medium that is used to directly communicate/engage with the user.
-This includes Google My Business listings, sponsored ads, Instagram posts, email newsletters, and much more.
+Jim Blyth defines promotion as “the marketing communications used to make the offer known to potential customers and persuade them to investigate it further.”
+Simply put, it’s your strategy for getting people to notice your product or service.

 Which Channels to Use